tkf/neorg/doc/source/index.rst

        .. warning::

-          If someone can access to
+          If someone can access to the
           NEOrg running in debug mode, he can do anything your python can do, such as deleting files.
 Thus, **debug mode should not be used on an untrusted network.**